-If you’ve completed a soil test this spring, you may have gotten a recommendation that says to apply a 30-20-10 fertilizer to support your soil nutrition.
-But fertilizer nutrient concentrations don’t run that high without chemical help.
-Thankfully, you can still meet your soil’s needs with organic fertilizer, you just have to do a little math.
+If you’ve completed a soil test this spring, you may have gotten a recommendation that says to apply a 40-20-10 fertilizer to support your soil nutrition.
+A quick review of natural and organic fertilizers shows that nutrient concentrations don’t run that high without chemical help.
+But don’t worry – you won’t have to resort to chemical fertilizers to feed your garden.

-No matter what your soil test recommends, though, a periodic application of compost can help address almost any soil deficiency.
-When you fix the microbial environment, the rest of the soil health fixes itself.
-And it is almost impossible to over-apply compost.
+No matter what your soil test recommends, though, a periodic applications of compost can help address almost any soil deficiency.
+It is almost impossible to over-apply compost.
 Chock full of nutrients, humus and microbes, it’s like a multivitamin for your garden!